luklongman/video-contact-sheet-gen/docs/PRD.md

     Advanced Frame Selection: Options to extract frames based on scene detection or only I-frames (keyframes).

-    Batch Processing: Support for uploading and processing multiple videos in a queue.
+    Batch Processing: Support for loading and processing multiple videos in a queue.

     PDF Export: Implement a PDF output option using a library like pdf-lib.